qu1x/vee/README.md

   * Eliminate orthonormalization conditions from expressions using reflection/projection operator by factoring pinned symbols, GCD coefficients, and predominant signs.
   * Evaluate symbols as rationals.
-  * Count operations (i.e., multiplication and additions).
+  * Count operations (i.e., multiplications and additions).
   * Define the metric-agnostic basis (i.e., elliptic, parabolic, hyperbolic) and the multivector entities of the projective geometric algebra (PGA) for dimensions D = N + 1 < 8.